-The great thing about working in the creative industries is you get to create a brand around yourself and what you do.
+The great thing about working in the creative industries is you get to create a career brand strategy around yourself and what you do.
 Just like Sherlock Holmes wouldn’t have gotten too far without a strategy, so too your film career will hit a brick wall until you construct a plan of attack.
-You might be able to hoodwink a spy or two, or finesse a lucrative job, but you could awake one morning wondering how you had gotten from A – Z when really all you wanted to do was to go from A – B.
+You might be able to hoodwink a spy or two or finesse a lucrative job, but you could awake one morning wondering how you had gotten from A – Z when really all you wanted to do was to go from A-B.

 The strategy for your own personal brand works almost the same as the strategy for a company brand.